korewaChino/live-on-linux/README.md

 ## Known issues

 - When using PipeWire with WineASIO, you may get occasional audio artifacts caused by XRuns.
 This is a known issue with PipeWire and is being worked on, you may try changing the buffer size in the PipeWire settings to mitigate this issue, and consider setting up real-time scheduling on your system.
+You may also consider changing the amount of JACK ports WineASIO uses to reduce the number of XRuns.